 I followed the recipe pretty much exactly, which is something unusual for me.
 The only change I made was to substitute dried thyme for fresh, since it was all I had.
 And since they didn’t have bottom round roast at the market – I substituted boneless cross rib, which was on sale, instead.

-Ad the healthy horseradish sauce couldn’t have been easier; Just a stirring together of Greek yogurt, prepared horseradish and Dijon mustard.
+And the healthy horseradish sauce for this oven pot roast with vegetables couldn’t have been easier; Just a stirring together of Greek yogurt, prepared horseradish and Dijon mustard.

 Both Rod and Mac loved it and ate two generous platefuls each.
 So, that would be my only caution to you.
 The recipe says that this will serve 8, which is only true if you are going to really stick to Weight Watchers sized portions.
 If you’re feeding hungry guys or bigger eaters, I would say, plan on feeding 4 to 6 at most.